Rapptz/discord.py/docs/api.rst

 .. function:: on_entitlement_delete(entitlement)

     Called when a users subscription to a SKU is cancelled.
-This is the case when
+This is typically only called when:

     - Discord issues a refund for the subscription.
     - Discord removes an entitlement from a user.

     .. warning::

-        This even won't be called if the user cancels their subscription manually, instead :func:`on_entitlement_update` will be called with :attr:`Entitlement.ends_at` set to the end of the current billing period.
+        This event won't be called if the user cancels their subscription manually, instead :func:`on_entitlement_update` will be called with :attr:`Entitlement.ends_at` set to the end of the current billing period.

     .. versionadded:: 2.4

-    :param entitlement: The entitlement that was updated.
+    :param entitlement: The entitlement that was deleted.
     :type entitlement: :class:`Entitlement`